-Attorney Stephen Sheller, founder of Sheller PC, will be honored with a doctor of humane letters degree at Temple University’s Beasley School of Law 2019 Commencement Ceremony on May 16.
+Attorney Stephen Sheller, founder of Sheller PC, was honored with a doctor of humane letters degree at Temple University’s Beasley School of Law 2019 Commencement Ceremony on May 16.

-The Beasley School of Law will celebrate Stephen A. Sheller, founding and managing partner of Sheller, P.C. and a passionate advocate for underdog clients.
+The Beasley School of Law celebrates Stephen A. Sheller, founding and managing partner of Sheller, P.C. and a passionate advocate for underdog clients.
 His philanthropic support helped establish the Stephen and Sandra Sheller Center for Social Justice at Beasley.

 The Stephen and Sandra Center for Social Justice, established in 2013, is a hub for social justice and advocacy seeking justice for the disadvantaged populations in Philadelphia and across Pennsylvania.
 The Center is just one many philanthropic community and civic responsibility programs in which the Sheller Family Foundation is involved.